Bayesian Mixture Models for Heterogeneous Extremes: Real Data Examples

 We fit the proposed mixture model of GEV distributions using the same MCMC setting and prior specification of the simulation study.
-The top left panel of Fig.~\ref{fig:fit} shows the median posterior density with corresponding credible interval for the fitted model.
-Two components are recognized in the data in 99.6\% of the iterations, thus providing evidence in favor of heterogeneous extremes.
-The rug plot that associates season to observations is also in line with the result from fitted the model: one component captures lower precipitation maxima, mainly occurring during the summer, while the other accounts for higher values, mostly associated with the remaining seasons.
-To better understand the tail behavior, the bottom left panel of Fig.~\ref{fig:fit} includes the return plot with median posterior return levels and interval along with the empirical quantiles.
-The return level plot in the bottom left panel of Fig.~\ref{fig:fit} proves the ability of the fitted model capture the heterogeneous behavior of return levels.
-As shown by the QQ plot and QQ boxplot of model residuals in the bottom right panel confirms that the model provides an overall good fit.
+The top left panel of Fig.~\ref{fig:fit} shows the median posterior density with corresponding pointwise credible intervals for the fitted model.
+Two components are recognized in the data in 99.6\% of the iterations, thus providing evidence in favor of heterogeneous extremes. \vc{Clearly, the two components are naturally associated with temporal dynamics and can be interpreted as representing different extremal regimes over time.} \vc{The rug plot that associates seasons to observations is also in line with the result from the fitted model and allows to see that the mixture components roughly correspond to observations in two different times of the year.
+Indeed, by comparing the two modes of the fitted density with the seasons of the corresponding observations shown in the rug plot, it is clear that} one component captures lower precipitation maxima, mainly occurring during the summer, while the other accounts for higher values, mostly associated with the remaining seasons, \vc{with the largest values occurring in winter and autumn.
+We would not learn as much information if we did not take into account the heterogeneity of precipitation in different seasons and instead used the classical single GEV distribution for the annual maxima, as shown in the supplementary materials.} To better understand the tail behavior, the bottom left panel of Fig.~\ref{fig:fit} includes the return plot with median posterior return levels and 95\% credible bands along with the empirical quantiles.
+This plot proves the ability of the fitted model to capture the heterogeneous behavior of return levels\vc{, in particular reproducing the slight curvature of the empirical quantiles around a return period of 0.2 years due to the identification of two components.
+Higher quantiles are also well represented, although with substantial uncertainty due to the limited number of observations in the extreme tail.} The QQ plot in the top right panel and the QQ boxplot of model residuals in the bottom right panel confirm that the model provides an overall good fit.

+\vc{In conclusion, the proposed mixture model recognizes the presence of two mixture components.
+Although the interest of this approach is not on classifying the observations, the two components seem to correspond to different times of the year.
+The flexibility of this model comes with the prize of increased uncertainty at high return periods compared to the result of a single GEV distribution fitted to the annual precipitation maxima (results available in the supplementary materials).
+The results are still satisfactory and, as discussed, modeling seasonal maxima allows to reveal precious insights.}